jezen/jezenthomas.com/posts/2021/why-we-dont-do-daily-stand-ups-at-supercede.md

 title: Why We Don't Do Daily Stand-Ups at Supercede
 date: 2021-08-30
 location: Warsaw, Poland
+excerpt:
+  A hard look at the motivations for — and inevitable realities of — the Cult of Agile daily stand-up.
+This toxic workplace ritual is designed to demoralise engineers and perpetuate micromanagement.
+Stop doing them.
+image: daily-standup.jpg
 tags: business
 ---

 The engineers at Supercede don't do daily stand-ups, and we have no intention to start.
 There are a few reasons for this, some practical and some philosophical, but in the latter case by no means divorced from the reality of how it feels to work effectively with smart people every day.

 Supercede has been a distributed team from day zero.
 We've had people working not only from all across the European continent, but also from Canada, the